Artists / Gallery

 Gottfried Helnwein is one of the most important Austrian artists internationally.
 He deals with the themes of pain, injury and violence, touching on taboo and irritating themes of recent history.
 The depiction of the child is still the central theme of his work: he became known in the 1970s, especially through his hyper-realistic pictures of wounded, bandaged children.
 Even the motifs of American popular culture such as Disney comic figures take on threatening forms in Helnwein's pictures.
 His self-portraits show the artist as a subject and tortured person.
 The confrontation with National Socialism is also a central theme of his work.

-From 1965 Gottfried Helnwein studied at the "Höhere Graphische Lehr- und Versuchsanstalt"/Higher School for Graphics in Vienna together with Manfred Deix and Josef Bramer.
-1969 he began to study at the Academy of Fine Arts in Vienna, where his teacher was Rudold Hausner, one of the most important representatives of “Phantastischer Realismus”/Phantastic Realism.
-Hausner's great appreciation of technical brilliance influenced Helnwein’s work very much.
+Gottfried Helnwein studied from 1965 on at the "Höhere Graphische Lehr- und Versuchsanstalt" of Vienna together with Manfred Deix and Josef Bramer.
+In 1969 Helnwein began his studies at the Academy of Fine Arts in Vienna under Rudolf Hausner, one of the most important representatives of "Fantastic Realism".
+Helnwein's work was strongly influenced by Hausner's technical brilliance.

-On the occasion of Gottfried Helnwein’s 65th birthday the Graphische Sammlung Albertina Wien/Graphic Collection Albertina Vienna showed an extensive retrospective.
-Helnwein lives and works in Ireland and Los Angeles.
+On the occasion of his 65th birthday, the Albertina Collection of Prints and Drawings dedicated an extensive retrospective to him.
+Gottfried Helnwein lives and works in Ireland and Los Angeles.